kwhitaker/impetus/README.md

 4. Allows you to enter a list of To-Dos, which are stored in your browser's local storage.

 ## What?
 No tests?
 Why is the repo so disorganized??
 Like I said, this is my attempt to play with MobX a bit.
-As such, I didn't feel the need to write a test suite, and practice good folder organization ;) The app comes as-is, with no warranty :P
+As such, I didn't feel the need to write a test suite, or practice good folder organization 😜 The app comes as-is, with no warranty 😵